Stevie Johnson

 Steven John Johnson Jr. (born July 22, 1986) is an American former professional football player who was a wide receiver in the National Football League (NFL).
-Johnson was drafted by the Buffalo Bills in the seventh round of the 2008 NFL Draft and has also played for the San Francisco 49ers and San Diego Chargers.
+Johnson was selected by the Buffalo Bills in the seventh round of the 2008 NFL draft and also played for the San Francisco 49ers and San Diego Chargers.
 He played college football at Kentucky.
 Despite never making the Pro Bowl, Johnson was the first Bills receiver to post back-to-back seasons with over 1,000 yards receiving, and has been considered one of the best draft steals in franchise history.

-High school career
+Early life

 Johnson was homeschooled.
 He was only able to play football two years there as the public school in his area, Angelo Rodriguez High School, did not add a football program until his junior year.
 After his senior season, he earned All-State and first-team All-Conference honors.
 He also played two years of basketball and was a second-team All-Conference selection.